FrancisIGP/FrancisIGP/README.md

 What motivates me to continue learning **Information Technology** is the desire to comprehend technology administration, configuration, operation, etc., and possibly contribute to our world as a result of the ever-growing advancement of technology throughout the years.
 With the ability to gain a thorough understanding of technologies during my early years, I will be able to assist and inspire my future colleagues and build a successful career.

+Hello!
+My name is Francis, aka FrancisIGP, a sophomore in high school with a vast interest in Information Technology.
+My long-term objective is to hone my ability to solve real-world problems and broaden the scope of my comprehension in order to steer my career in this direction.
+For nearly a year and a half, I've been accumulating disparate resources and articles from the internet in order to continuously learn new things; this includes network engineering, computer science, security engineering, and Linux environments.
+Up until today, I'm still pursuing to learn new and interesting topics to further build-up my skills.

+What motivates me to continue learning Information Technology is the desire to comprehend technology administration, configuration, operation, etc., and possibly contribute to our world as a result of the ever-growing advancement of technology throughout the years.
+With the ability to gain a thorough understanding of technologies during my early years, I will be able to assist and inspire my fut- ure colleagues and build a successful career.

 I am passionate about **sports, fitness, writing, technology, and video games**.
 These are the activities that keep me entertained and rekindle my enthusiasm, which helps me stay motivated to acquire new knowledge on a continual basis!

 I'm looking forward to meeting and collaborating with others who share my interests.